 Why you need a property lawyer in Spain

-If a foreign investor doesn’t know the Spanish real estate market and the main regulations related to purchasing a property, it is recommended that he/she contact a Spanishlaw firm, where he/she will find an experienced property lawyer in Spain for the due diligence process and the legal assistance for buying the property, no matter if it is a residential building or a commercial space.
+If a foreign investor doesn’t know the real estate market and the main regulations related to buying a property in Spain, it is recommended that he/she contact a property lawyer in Spain for the due diligence process and the legal assistance for buying the property, no matter if it is a residential building or a commercial space.

-Due diligence is of high importance when purchasing a property and this is why any person should request the professional services of our property lawyer in Spain.
+Due diligence is of high importance when you buy a property in Spain and this is why any person should request the professional services of our property lawyer in Spain.
 Due diligence refers to the set of activities through which a specialized person verifies if the property itself meets all the characteristics that are mentioned in the sale agreement.

 This means that our team of lawyers in Spain will verify the identity of the owner, the land registry documents, the features of the property, if there is any mortgage opened on the respective property, any debt or legal proceeding, any environmental issue that would infringe the applicable environment law and other matters that are generally of interest when purchasing real estate.

-For buying a property, you may also need a translator if you don’t know Spanish, because all of the documents must be translated in order for you to understand their provisions and sign them only after you are sure that you agree with all the provisions.
+For buying a house in Spain, you may also need a translator if you don’t know Spanish, because all of the documents must be translated in order for you to understand their provisions and sign them only after you are sure that you agree with all the provisions.

 Prior to purchasing a Spanish property, it is advisable to verify the taxes that are applicable to the respective sale, as well as the tax rates the buyer must pay.
 You should calculate if you can afford to pay the taxes required by the local authorities and eventually if you have to renovate or repair the property after you buy it.

-Those who want to purchase a property here can also receive advice on how to start a business in this country.
-Our lawyer in Spain has the necessary expertise in opening companies, registering a legal entity for taxation, obtaining business permits, applying for a Spanish EORI number and any other matters related to the business environment.
+Those who want to buy a property in Spain can also receive advice on how to start a business in this country.
+Our property lawyer in Spain has the necessary expertise in opening companies, registering a legal entity for taxation, obtaining business permits, applying for a Spanish EORI number and any other matters related to the business environment.

-What you should check before purchasing a Spanish property
+What you should check before buying a Spanish property

 After you decide what property you want tobuy in Spain, you should check a few details in order for the process to be completed.
 You will need an extract from the Land Registry containing the details about the property to be bought, that must be the same with the characteristics of the property mentioned in the contract and the sellers must be the owners of the building/land you buy.